Best Arm Identification in Stochastic Bandits: Beyond $\beta-$optimality

-\paragraph{Improved Transportation Cost Balancing (ITCB).} A recent study by~\cite{jourdan2022} shows that an additional exploration penalty based on the number of times that each arm is chosen, improves the empirical performance of top-two algorithms, albeit achieving the same asymptotic optimality guarantee.
+\paragraph{Improved Transportation Cost Balancing (ITCB).} A recent study by~\cite{jourdan2022} shows that an additional exploration penalty based on the number of times that each arm is chosen improves the empirical performance of top-two algorithms, albeit achieving the same asymptotic optimality guarantee.
 Specifically, \cite{jourdan2022} proposes an additive penalty $\log(T_t(i))$ to the GLLRs for each arm $i\in[K]\setminus\{a_t^{\sf top}\}$ to promote further exploration of under-explored arms.
 Motivated by this observation, we also devise a modified sampling rule that achieves the same optimality guarantee as TCB, with improved empirical performance.
-To formalize the modified sampling rule, we begin by defining the lowest \emph{penalized} information measure as:

-for any $\bw\in\Delta^K$.
+To formalize the modified sampling rule, we begin by defining the lowest \emph{penalized} information measure as: { } for any $\bw\in\Delta^K$.
 Furthermore, let us define the arm having the lowest penalized information measure as